.png)

 Validation isn’t a one-and-done process.
 Feeds need to be updated regularly to stay accurate and compliant with each platform’s policies.
 Automation can save you a lot of headaches:

-Automated Updates Use feed management tools to sync your feed with your inventory system.
-This ensures real-time updates for prices, stock levels, and new products.
+Use feed management tools to sync your feed with your inventory system.
+This ensures real-time updates for prices, stock levels, and new products. - Scheduled Checks

-Scheduled Checks Set up regular validations to catch errors before they impact your campaigns.
+Set up regular validations to catch errors before they impact your campaigns. - Dynamic Ads

 Common Validation Mistakes to Avoid

-Ignoring Warnings Warnings might not prevent your feed from uploading, but they can impact performance.
+Warnings might not prevent your feed from uploading, but they can impact performance. - Overcomplicating Titles

-Overcomplicating Titles Keep titles informative but concise—don’t overload them with unnecessary details.
+Keep titles informative but concise—don’t overload them with unnecessary details. - Neglecting Mobile Optimization

-Neglecting Mobile Optimization Ensure your feed is optimized for mobile users, as most shoppers browse on their phones.
+Ensure your feed is optimized for mobile users, as most shoppers browse on their phones. - Skipping Revalidation

 Validation In a Nutshell